navara99/resource-wall/README.md

 - case sensitive of search
 - users should be able to search any user
-- go back to homepage when focused
+- go back to homepage when serach bar is "onChange"

 # LHL Node Skeleton